Challenge students to extract drinking water from damp sand, a real desert survival scenario

 These are suggestions only:

-1 Just before they are about to die, the ‘survivors’ (groups) present the judges with the water they have freed from the sand.
+- Just before they are about to die, the ‘survivors’ (groups) present the water they have freed from the sand.

-2 The judges will measure the volume of water collected.
+- Measure the volume of water collected by each group.
 The winning group is that with the largest volume of water.

 Cross-curricular possibilities with the geography department – ie water supply in desert regions.